JOB-WAYNE/Mnacala/README.md

 6. The player with the most beads in their mancala wins!

 ## Contributing
-All aontributions are welcome🤣💯!
+All contributions are welcome🤣💯!
 If you have suggestions or want to enhance the game, feel free to submit a pull request.
 Please ensure that your changes align with the project goals.

 Fork the project